When there is a great dream, you must catch it—Larry PageThe history of google

 In March 2018, Google bought the Chelsea Market building from Jamestown for US$2.4 billion

-In June 2021, Google announced that it has officially joined the O-RAN Alliance.
+In June 2021, Google announced that it had officially joined the O-RAN Alliance.

 Business History of Google

-On August 10, 2015, Google announced that it would reorganize into a new holding company Alphabet and adopt a new operating structure to separate its search, YouTube, and other online subsidiaries from the R&D investment department.
-At the same time, Google announced that Alphabet will become the name of the new holding company.
+On August 10, 2015, Google announced that it would reorganize into a new holding company Alphabet, and adopt a new operating structure to separate its search, YouTube, and other online subsidiaries from the R&D investment department.
+At the same time, Google announced that Alphabet would become the name of the new holding company.

 On October 2, 2015, Google announced the reorganization of the holding company, and Alphabet became Google’s successor.
 Starting from the first quarter of 2016, Alphabet has been divided into two parts, Google and other businesses.

 The main search services of the Google search engine are: web pages, pictures, music, videos, maps, news, questions, and answers